Indonesian National Armed Forces Reserve Component: Active and inactive durations

 Reservists may receive base allowance, operational allowance (only when the reserve is mobilized), healthcare, workplace and life insurance, and awards.
 These awards include any veterans' awards if they are mobilized, and reservists' brevet to mark their service.

-The reserves are summoned to active duty only when (1) a general mobilization has been announced by the President in time of national emergency or war, and (2) a call for refresher training (pelatihan penyegaran).
-A refresher training may last between 12 to 90 days, and may be conducted by a local military training regiments in base, in combat training sites, or by other battalion-sized units.
+The reserves are summoned to active duty only when (1) a general mobilization has been announced by the president in times of national emergency or war, and (2) a call for refresher training (pelatihan penyegaran).
+A refresher training may last between 12 and 90 days, and may be conducted by a local military training regiments in base, in combat training sites, or by other battalion-sized units.

 During active duty, reservists are to be considered service personnel who are part of the armed forces, and thus subject to military law and regulations established by law.

 Reservists' active duty will end until they are (1) demobilized, or (2) completed their refresher training.

 During the reserve's inactive duration, their field equipment and uniform are to be kept at their unit base, are not allowed to keep their firearms, and are expected to be called to active duty at any moment.